jtod/Sigma16/docs/src/userguide/userguide.md

      ...         ...
      R14         03c8
      R15         0020

-* The ALU (arithmetic and logic unit) is a circuit that can do arithmetic, such as addition, subtraction, comparison, and some other operations

-* The memory can hold a large number of words.
-It's similar to the register file, but significantly slower and much larger.

-* The Input/Output system can transfer data between the computer and the outside world.

-## Relationship between machine language and circuit

-### The RTM instructions

- *  The RTM circuit can execute two instructions

-   *  R2 := R1 + R0 ; add two registers and load result
-   *  R1 := 8   ; load a constant

- *  We'll begin with the corresponding Sigma16 instructions

-## Data representation

-Sigma16 is a 16-bit architecture, and every data value is a 16-bit word.
-Integers are represented in 16-bit two's complement notation.
-The bits of a word are numbered from left to right, starting with 0.
-Thus the leftmost (most significant) bit of a word is bit 0, and the rightmost (least significant) is bit 15.

-## Register file

-The **register file** is a set of 16 general registers that hold a 16 bit word.
-A register is referenced by a 4-bit binary number.
-In assembly language, we use the notations R0, R1, R2, ..., R9, R10, R11, R12, R13, R14, R15 to refer to the registers.

 Sigma16 is a load/store style architecture; that is, it does not combine memory accesses with arithmetic.
 All calculations are carried